MakerBay/Coral_Reef_Mapping_Drone/1_Mechanical/README.md

 # Triangle Shape
 Our next prototype is having a triangle shape, where the brain is located at the middle and two propellers in the left and right boat.
+In this prototype, we use the collapsable camping pole, which makes the distance between the two sides around 1.8 metres.
 Here is the illustration of the shape.
 ![Triangle Shape Sketch](https://github.com/MakerBay/Coral_Reef_Mapping_Drone/blob/master/Wiki/images/Photos/Triangle/Triangle%20Sketch.jpg)